keverw/diskspace.js/readme.md

 On Windows you change C to the drive letter you want to check.
 On Linux you use the mount path eg `/`.

 `total` is how much the drive has totally.
+`used` is how much of the drive is reported as used.
 `free` is how much free space you have.
 `status` isn't really that useful unless you want to debug.